AeneasVerif/charon/README.md

 present context, Charon allows us to go from the world of Rust programs to the world of formal verification.

+We are **open to contributions**!
+Please contact us so that we can coordinate ourselves, if you are willing to contribute.

 ## LLBC
 Charon converts MIR code to LLBC (Low-Level Borrow Calculus), which is MIR but with the following differences: